ACz-UniBi/cyFAIRhackTesting/README.rst

 ``./node_modules/.bin/cypress open``

-Select 'sample_spec.js' file and as default, a exists of records from `PANGAEA <https://pangaea.de>`_ and from `Bielefeld University Library Repository <https://pub.uni-bielefeld.de>`_ will be checked.
+Select the file 'sample_spec.js' and by default a set of records from `PANGAEA <https://pangaea.de>`_ and from `Bielefeld University Library Repository <https://pub.uni-bielefeld.de>`_ will be checked.
-Afterwards, the records will be evaluate of existing attributes from `Signposting FAIR <https://signposting.org/FAIR/>`_ profile.
+Then the records are evaluated for existing attributes from the profile `Signposting FAIR <https://signposting.org/FAIR/>`_.